hariks9845/Project1/README.md

-# Project1
+# booking wepage
-Simple online booking page
+A Basic online booking page which stores the deatils of booking